AlexVipond/jennifervipond.github.io/_posts/2017-12-28-common-sense-leadership.md

 ---
 My name is Dr. Jennifer Hoppe Vipond, and I am running to represent Wisconsin’s fifth congressional district in the United States House of Representatives.

 For more than twenty-five years I have had the privilege to serve the people of District 5 as a pediatrician.
 I have worked with thousands of families and been a part of their struggles and their successes.
-I was born and raised in this district, and I have raised six children here while maintaining a full time medical practice.
+I was born and raised in this district.
+My husband Mark and and I have raised six children here while I have maintained a full time medical practice.

 Congress has become a dysfunctional body divided into two groups that refuse to agree on even the most obvious issues.
 I would like to bring back a Congress where common sense is more important than special interests and where evidence-based policymaking replaces fearmongering and divisiveness.